Lukas-Horst/Coin-Die-SNA/README.md

 # Coin-Die-SNA

 **Coin-Die-SNA** is a specialized web application designed for the network-analytical evaluation and visualization of numismatic die studies.
-It bridges the gap between computer vision results and historical analysis by visualizing connections between die clusters and findspots on interactive maps and graphs.
-This allows researchers to explore distribution patterns and verify die identities through visual keypoint matching.

 ## Architecture & Submodule